Cioumpy/the9lands/README.md

 This website aims ultimately to become a platform where Players and Dungeon Masters can create, store, modify, delete and, most importantly, play d20 System characters and adventures with their friends online.

 > This project is just started and I'm the only developer, so this is going to be a work in progress for a very long time.
 Also, I'm a beginner.
-This project is periodically subject to drastic changes due to the improving of my skills.
+This project is periodically subject to drastic changes due to the improving of my skills and subsequent changes of mind about the technologies used.

 ### Technologies used: